michalzagrodzki/kubernetes-rag/frontend/README.md

 Frontend client for a Retrieval-Augmented Generation (RAG) system.
 It connects to the companion FastAPI backend to ask questions about your uploaded PDFs.
 The UI provides a simple “Document Chat” experience with conversation history, streaming answers, and a clean component setup using Tailwind and shadcn/ui.

 This README focuses on the client.
-For the backend reference and API contract, see “RAG Web API (FastAPI + Supabase)” summary below.
+For the backend reference and API contract, see “RAG Web API (FastAPI + Postgres)” summary below.

 ## Added Value